Academic and Career Advising

 At the Lynk's core are intentional reflection and assessment, tools for discerning students' interests and developing long-term goals.
 From their first semester to their last, students are challenged to think critically about ideas and events while reflecting upon them intellectually and personally.
 They work closely with faculty, staff, and peer advisors on honing their ability to assess and translate knowledge.

 The Lynk facilitates shared experiences such as industry site visits and a wide range of pre-professional and job skills workshops — while also connecting students to thousands of accomplished alums who open doors for each other.
-See internships and The Lynk website for further information.
+See internships and the Lynk website for further information.

 Lynk Resources